Bitis schneideri

 Bitis schneideri is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
 The species is native to a small coastal region that straddles the border between Namibia and South Africa.
-B. scneideri is the smallest species in the genus Bitis and possibly the world's smallest viper.
+B. schneideri is the smallest species in the genus Bitis and possibly the world's smallest viper.
 There are no subspecies that are currently recognized as being valid.

 Etymology

 The specific name, schneideri, was given by Oskar Boettger in honor of "Dr. Oskar Schneider in Dresden ", a friend of Boettger.
 Oskar Schneider (1841–1903) was a conchologist.

 Description

 With an average total length (including tail) of 18–25 cm (7–10 in) and a maximum reported total length of 28 cm, B. schneideri is the smallest species of the genus Bitis and possibly the world's smallest viperid.

 Geographic range and habitat

 Bitis schneideri ranges from the white coastal sand dunes of Namibia, near Lüderitz, south to Hondeklip Bay, Little Namaqualand, South Africa.
 Mallow et al. (2003) describe the range as the transitional regions of the Namib Desert.
 The viper's habitat comprises a comparatively narrow strip of coastal dunes that appears to be characterized by particularly low seasonality, i.e. small temperature differences between seasons.
 The range may extend up to 60 km inland in the Sperrgebiet of southern Namibia.

 The type locality given is "Angra Pequenia" [ Lüderitz Bay, Namibia].